mateuszbieniek/ibexa-dxp-redis-tools/README.md

 php bin/console ibexa:redis-check
 ```
 with additional options:
-- `--calculateMemory -m` will calculate non-evitcable memory.
+- `--calculateMemory -m` will calculate non-evictable memory.
 Keep in mind it can take several minutes on big databases.
 - `--format -f` allowed values: `text`, `json`.
 Determines how the command output is formatted.

 ## Installation